 History is essential to the task of making sense of ourselves.
 It provides a narrative that helps us understand where we come from and guides us where we are going.
 I felt that strongly in Ireland, and am now feeling its pull as an Aussie of 25 years standing.
 It was Australia’s geography that attracted me in 1988 not its history.
-My earliest memories of Australia were the wonders of the Great Barrier Reef in a book at my auntie’s place from relatives who moved to mysterious Sydney.
-I was also fascinated by a second memory, a boomerang which thrown would mysteriously return to the thrower, probably from some incorrect episode of Skippy.
+My earliest memories of Australia were the wonders of the Great Barrier Reef in a glossy table-book at my auntie’s place from relatives who moved to mysterious Sydney.
+I was also fascinated by a second memory, probably from some incorrect episode of Skippy, of a boomerang which thrown would mysteriously return to the thrower.
 The boomerang reminded me Australia was the home of Aboriginal people who lived there first.
-“Aborigines” was a whitefella word and they were non-existent in Melbourne where I lived for nine years.
+Aborigines were non-existent in Melbourne where I lived for nine years.
 They were visible when I moved to Brisbane, though not to be admired as the “Aborigines” there were drunks, beggars or both.
 Indigenous people were over-represented in jail.

-Brisbane began as a jail, but the convict era was over by 40 years when Boggo Road was built.
-The prison had one link to the convict era.
+Transportation finished 40 years before Boggo Road was built but the jail had one link to Brisbane’s convict era.
 Its executioner’s bell was forged in 1838 in the Moreton Bay penal colony.
 The bell was a mournful reminder for convicts of every era and at Boggo it was rung three times before an execution and three times 15 minutes afterwards.
 Patrick Kenniff heard the bell as he went to his death in 1903.
 Kenniff was a cattle duffer hanged for the murder of a policeman out west.
 He was the first white man to be condemned to death on the word of an Aboriginal, police tracker Sam Johnson.
 Kenniff went to the gallows proclaiming innocence, and the crime may have been committed by his brother or father.

-Ernest Austin was hanged a decade later for the murder of a young girl, the last to be executed at Boggo.
+Ernest Austin was the last to be executed at Boggo, hanged in 1913 for the murder of a young girl.
 Doubts over the effectiveness of capital punishment led Queensland to become the first state in Australia to abolish it under the Labor government of EG Theodore in 1922.
-That Queensland was humanitarian in the 1920s may come as a surprise, but Boggo remained no place for a liberal.
+That Queensland was humanitarian in the 1920s may surprise, but Boggo was no place for a liberal.
 The prison was state of the art in the 1880s but showed its age in its golden years; filthy, overcrowded and with a fearful reputation.
 It held Queensland’s worst murderers but also held many people on lesser crimes, jailed for their sex, their colour or their poverty.

 The worst cells were chicken wire sheds in the open.
-These horrible small and exposed enclosures were home to recalcitrant prisoners or those the gaolers hated.
-They had no bed or blankets and the latrine bucket would blow over in the wind.
+These small and exposed enclosures were home to recalcitrant prisoners or those the gaolers hated.
+They had no bed or blankets and their latrine buckets blew over in the wind.
 It was no more fitting than Changi and the gaolers denied its existence for years.
 Finally photos emerged forcing authorities to close it down.
 An underground dungeon continued for recidivist offenders.

-Boggo Road was not a foolproof prison and many escaped, oddly enough all in daylight.
+Boggo Road was not a foolproof prison and many escaped, oddly all in daylight.
 The most notorious escapee was Arthur “Slim” Halliday who absconded twice by the same method.
-The irregular shape of the prison enabled blind spots on the wall that guarders could not constantly observe.
-Halliday took advantage of a blind spot to escape in 1940.
+The irregular shape of the prison enabled blind spots on the wall guarders could not constantly observe.
+Halliday took advantage of one to escape in 1940.
 He was re-captured after two weeks and his gaolers increased the size of the guardhouse on the walls to guard against what inmates called “Halliday’s Leap”.
-The effect was to move the blind spot further down the wall.
+It only moved the blind spot further down the wall.
 Halliday and two others found the new spot in 1946.
 Halliday was better at escaping than staying free and he was re-captured again after four days.
 But prison officers did not like being made to look like fools by “the Houdini of Boggo Road”.
 When Halliday was finally released he was framed for the murder of a taxi driver and he didn’t get out until the late 1970s.

 By then the building was dating horribly.
-Care of prisoners were rarely front in the attentions of hard-line Nationals leader Joh Bjelke-Petersen.
-His tough on crime approach was geared to filling prisons rather than change conditions in them.
-While the government presented a forward-looking Queensland at the expo in 1988, Boggo Road gaol just down the road remained a model of inhuman Victorian-era punishment.
+Care of prisoners was rarely the attention of hard-line Nationals leader Joh Bjelke-Petersen.
+His tough on crime approach was geared to filling prisons rather than changing conditions in them.
+While the government presented a forward-looking Queensland at the expo in 1988, Boggo Road gaol down the road remained a model of inhuman Victorian-era punishment.

 The prisoners had the last laugh.
 The Nationals government booted Joh out of office amid corruption controversies.
 Five prisoners took to the roof of Boggo Road.
 For two days prisoners smuggled up food to the five.
 After they were stopped, it became a hunger strike.
 Three days later there were protests outside the prison in favour of the prisoners.
 A rock band plugged their speakers into a nearby house and played their songs at full blast.
 An Aboriginal flag flew from the top of the prison, reminding the world in from of news cameras their people were among the worst affected by incarceration.